gavinmcfarland/mole/README.md

 Theme data is accessible inside `models` and is immutable from inside them.
 When you create a `model` this returns an object which updates the main model and is then available to use by `templates` when they are rendered.

+To avoid logic responsible for describing certain design characteristics being stored in models, you can can describe theme data using a more expressive method using [Jsonnet]() which includes functions from it's [standard library]().

 _Example using Jsonnet_

 ```js